astgelais/dynamic-affiliate-tracking-code/README.md

 2. Confirmation Page Code

 Performance Marketing tracking code is generally placed on the merchant's confirmation (or thank you) page.
 The process starts with the merchant providing their network parameters/cart information and installing the code on their confirmation page.
-For a sample of the confirmation page code, please see [the confirmation page order variables code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-order-variables.js)
+For a sample of the confirmation page code, please see [the confirmation page order variables code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-order-variables.js) and the [confirmation page code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-code.js).

 The confirmation page code implements all the typical order variables used in Performance Marketing and provides the option to include product-related information when carts make them available.